-Although applications are welcome from participants in both bilateral and multilateral (IARC) projects, applicants must be working with ACIAR projects in a current partner developing country.
+Applications are welcome from participants in both bilateral and multilateral (IARC) project.
+Applicants must be working with an ACIAR project in a current partner developing country.

 Applicants must be citizens of the country in which they are working.